W. O. J. Nieuwenkamp: Legacy

 A museum dedicated to Nieuwenkamp's work was opened at Edam in July 1949, but was closed in the 1970s.
 However, the Nieuwenkamp Museum Foundation still exists and maintains a large collection, derived from legacies.

-One of his sons, Willem became a noted geologist.
+His son, Willem, became a noted geologist and one of his daughters, Fernande, became the director of the Dutch University Institute for Art History in Florence.
 His grandson, also called W.O.J.
 Nieuwenkamp, published his biography, as did several others (see bibliography).

 The villa where he lived in Fiesole is still known as "Villa Nieuwenkamp" (as well as "Riposo dei Vescovi").

 The above-mentioned Access Bali notes with regret that Nieuwenkamp's "large body of work on Bali and Indonesia, which includes nearly one thousand delightful drawings and paintings" does not get appropriate attention.